manoelpqueiroz/galactipy/README.md

 - With Galactipy templates,
   you get more than a `CONTRIBUTING.md` file;
-  you take a complete development philosophy, drawing inspiration from some of the most distinguished open source projects;
+  you have a comprehensive development philosophy, drawing inspiration from some of the most distinguished open source projects;